Pozole Rojo with Beef Recipe

 Step 2: Lightly roast dried peppers (without seeds)

-Note: you can do this either in a pan or in the oven.
+You can do this either in a pan or in the oven.
 I roast mine in a cast iron skillet.

 Step 3: Bring 3 cups of water to a boil, turn off heat.
 Add roasted peppers.
 Cover with lid for 15 minutes.